 * Huge sell order pushes gold futures to six-week low

-* Dollar ticks up after touching 1-wk low vs euro
+* Dollar ticks up after touching 1-wk low vs euro; yen falls

 * U.S. core capital goods orders, shipments decline in May

-NEW YORK, June 26 (Reuters) - Nestle's jump to a record high boosted European stocks and helped buoy a global index, while the U.S. dollar index was close to recent lows and the U.S. yield curve flattened after soft capital goods data.
+NEW YORK, June 26 (Reuters) - Nestle's jump to a record high boosted European stocks and helped buoy a global index on Monday, while the U.S. dollar was close to recent lows and the U.S. yield curve flattened after soft capital goods data.

-Stocks were volatile on Wall Street, with technology going from top gainer to top decliner in the course of the morning.
+Stocks were volatile on Wall Street, with technology going from top gainer to top decliner and defensive sectors emerging as the best performers.

 A massive trade in gold futures as Europe opened for trading dragged the contract to a six-week low.

-European shares rose for the first session in four as banks rallied after Italy reached a deal to wind up two failed regional lenders.
+European shares rose the most in five sessions as banks rallied after Italy reached a deal to wind up two failed regional lenders.
 Nestle jumped after an activist investor urged changes at the world's largest food company.

-Bank stocks rose after an agreement under which Italy's largest retail bank, Intesa Sanpaolo, will take on the remaining good assets of collapsed Popolare di Vicenza and Veneto Banca.
+Bank stocks rose after an agreement in which Italy's largest retail bank, Intesa Sanpaolo, will take on the remaining good assets of collapsed Popolare di Vicenza and Veneto Banca.

 The U.S. dollar fell against the euro after the weaker-than-expected data, but buyers came in support of the greenback after it hit a more than one-week low.